corda/corda-ansible/README.md

 # corda-ansible

 ## Description
-This role provides a minimal set of steps required to install Corda on a Linux machine (currently tested only with Ubuntu and CentOS) along with all necessary templates and an example inventory file (in the *hosts* file).
+This role provides a minimal set of steps required to install Corda on a Linux machine (currently tested with Ubuntu and CentOS) along with all necessary templates (Corda node.conf and systemD script).

-## Simple Usage

-- For a sensible scenario install at least 3 Ubuntu 16.04 or CentOS 7 virtual or physical servers.
-There is a Vagrant example  with 3 Ubuntu nodes attached to this repository in (examples/vagrant/ubuntu3nodes).
-- Modify the **hosts** file and fill it with valid information about *city* (just for location on a node on network map), *legal node name* (for *network map*), *email address* and node *role*.
-This information is going to be used by Ansible to create a valid *node.conf* file.
-- run `ansible-playbook -i hosts corda.yml`
+## Corda installation tasks carried by Ansible

+This is a summary of the actions performed by Ansible:

+- Install necessary packages (including OpenJDK from zulu.org by default)
+- Create a user and a directory for Corda
+- Create the systemd configuration for Corda node
+- Prepare Corda configuration file (*node.conf*)
+- Install Corda jar (node) either from Maven Central, from your local machine (e.g. to use with Corda Enterprise) or snapshot from R3 artifactory
+- Optional node can be register with Doorman

 ## Role Variables